olerichter00/h4ckernews/README.md

 **Infinite Scroll**

-More stories are loaded when scrolling to the bottom.
+More stories are loaded when scrolling to the bottom of the page.

 ## Development

+**Install dependencies:**

 - Provide a `.env.local` file from `.env.example`.
 - Run `yarn install` to install dependencies.